ericgarciaresearch/RAMeN/README.md

 ***Executing rainbow_bridge***

+**Executing Info**

 We recommend using a script whether you execute rainbow_bridge locally or not.
+RAMeN provides several bash scripts in this module, consider using sbatch according to your system, or other ways of logging output to ease troubleshooting.

 Sbatch example for a local run:
 ```